andeersg/andeers.com/_pages/about.md

 ---
-layout: default
 title: About
-permalink: about
+permalink: /about/
+layout: page
 ---
 ## Anders

 * I write code.
 * I come from Norway.
+* I share and contribute to open source on [Github](https://github.com/andeersg).
 * I try to be social at [Twitter](https://twitter.com/andeersg "My profile at Twitter") & [Facebook](https://facebook.com/andeersg "My Facebook profile").
-* I share and contribute to open source on [Github](https://github.com/andeersg).
 * I work at [Bouvet](https://bouvet.no "Bouvet").

 ## Contact